-How long does it take to get a car accident settlement check?
+What is the auto accident settlement timeline in California?
 Unfortunately, the timeline to receive a car accident settlement check varies from case to case.

 Insurance companies must adhere to strict guidelines and claims practices, so there is no benefit for them to delay sending the check.

 However, certain things must happen before the insurance company sends your settlement check.
 Here is a look at what happens once your case resolves.

 You Must Sign a Release Form